holochain/holochain/.github/ISSUE_TEMPLATE/holonix_bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is, which dependency it is to do with, how you encountered it, and the text of any error you received.
+A description of what the bug is, which dependency it is to do with, how you encountered it, and the text of any error you received.

 **Expected behavior**